 Location

-Based at our offices in London (NW1) or Leeds (LS2) or at home if you live outside London.
-London-based staff can work at home some of the time by agreement.
+Based at our offices in Leeds (LS2) or London (NW1), or at home if you do not live within reasonable commuting distance.
+London based staff can work at home some of the time by agreement.
+Regular travel to London will be required

 Closing date: